ZoaGrad/scarwallet-ui/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## SpiralOS Integration

+This application includes SpiralOS integration with enhanced UI components and witness functionality.
+The integration uses a default test wallet address (`0xa79F28e839af828Ab81F85F98d717a58bA1630D8`) for demonstration purposes on the Polygon Amoy testnet.

 ## Deploy Secrets

 For deployment on Vercel, configure the following environment variables: